Dr Allan Fowler

 PhD Computer Science

-I have just recently joined the University and was most recently a tenured Associate Professor in Game Design and Software Engineering in the USA.
+I am a senior lecturer.
+I joined the University of Auckland in September 2019.
+Before coming back to New Zealand I was a tenured Associate Professor in Game Design and Software Engineering in the USA.
+While in the USA, I taught at Columbia University, University of California (Santa Cruz), and California Polytechnic State University (Cal Poly).
 I'm originally from New Zealand and grew up in the Manawatu-Whanganui region.

-My research is based around using games to learn.
-However, I have also undertaken research in CS Education, and Human-Computer Interaction.
+My research is based on using games to learn.
+However, I have also undertaken research in CS Education, Game Jams or hackathons, and Human-Computer Interaction.

-I have been learning and teaching Martial Arts for over 20 years and hold a fifth-degree black belt (or go-dan) in Shorin Ryu karate, a second-degree black belt (ni-dan) in Shotokan and was recently promoted to go-dan in gojyu-ryu.
+I have been learning and teaching Martial Arts for over 20 years and hold a fifth-degree black belt (or go-dan) in Shorin Ryu karate.

 I have two wonderful children and a very patient and understanding wife.